 Do you need help recovering an outstanding debt?

-Get the cash flowing in your business – contact our debt collection expert, Alana Kalinowski today to set up an appointment.
+Get the cash flowing in your business – contact our debt collection expert, Duncan Lang today to set up an appointment.

 You should send a letter of demand when you have already made various unsuccessful attempts to get a debtor to pay – such as reminder letters and follow up phone calls.
 A letter of demand is often perceived by the debtor as being more forceful than a reminder letter, but still allows you maintain an ongoing working relationship with your debtor.

 It is often used as the initial step in considering whether it is necessary to file legal proceedings for the recovery of a debt.

 The letter should outline the agreement between the parties, including the amount owed and requesting payment within a definite period of time, usually seven (7) days from the date of the letter.

 It is a good idea to include the words “Letter of Demand” in the title of the letter, you may also wish to mention in the letter that you may commence legal action if the debtor does not pay.
 Technically, a demand can be sent by email but it is recommended that a letter be sent on official letterhead to formalise the demand.